zoom/zoom-video-sdk-ui-toolkit-ios/README.md

 - Virtual background
 - Portrait and landscape support
 - Screen sharing (full-screen)
+- Cloud Recording (Additional license required)
+- CRC Info and Invite (Additional license required)

+These features are available in both the default and components UI.

-The use of this UI Toolkit is subject to the [Video SDK terms of service](https://explore.zoom.us/en/video-sdk-terms/).
+The use of this UI Toolkit is subject to the [Video SDK terms of service](https://www.zoom.com/en/trust/video-sdk-terms/).
 Copyright 2024 Zoom Video Communications, Inc. All rights reserved.

 ## Sample App